tidyverse/tidyverse.org/content/blog/httr2-1-2-0/index.md

 </div>

 This protects you from accidentally revealing your credentials if you save a request to disk.
 This is easier to do than you might expect because httr2 includes the request object in every response (since this makes debugging much easier).
 That means if you're caching a slow response, it's very easy to accidentally store a secret, potentially leaking secure values.
-(Don't ask me how I discovdred this!)
+(Don't ask me how I discovered this!)

 ## URL handling improvements